aronorth/WarpAllah/README.md

 ## **Disclaimer**
 - **Bugs**
   - Possible to still explode with Assail, if spam-throwing knives while just below 100% peril.
+  - Transition between preventing & allowing inputs cancels holding-down inputs (so you gotto repress the button)

 - **Warp Unbound Bug Fix**
   - Default settings values is what worked for me